yjd/kcpraw/README.md

 ============

 It is highly recommended to use [kcpraw releases](https://github.com/ccsexyz/kcpraw/releases).

+Note for Windows Users
+kcpraw is dependent on winpcap.You should download and install it from [winpcap](https://www.winpcap.org/install/default.htm) first.

 Alternatively, you can manually compiled it from source:
 1.Download and install Go from https://golang.org/dl/ if you don't have go yet.
 2.Run go get or build.sh

 ```